Character page for Alita: Battle Angel.

 - Parental Substitute: Ido becomes a surrogate father for Alita, who even addresses him as "Father" late in the film.

-- Powerful Pick: Like most other warhammers, Ido's weapon works more like a pickaxe than like a sledgehammer, piercing the opponent instead of making a blunt force impact.
+- Powerful Pick: Like most real warhammers, Ido's weapon works more like a pickaxe than like a sledgehammer, piercing the opponent instead of making a blunt force impact.

 - Vengeance Feels Empty: He explicitly tells Alita he became a Hunter-Warrior to avenge the original Alita's death, but has yet to find the peace he's been looking for even after years of successful marks.